Letters from Various Correspondents

 to Elias Riggs Monfort

-Hanover students from GW143 "Autobiography: History" (Fall 2014) and His167 "Speaking of American History" (Fall 2017), both taught by Sarah McNair Vosmeier, transcribed these letters.
+Hanover students from GW143 "Autobiography: History" (Fall 2014) and His167 "Speaking of American History" (Fall 2017 and Winter 2018), all taught by Sarah McNair Vosmeier, transcribed these letters.
 The originals are available at the Duggan Library Archives, Hanover College (Hanover, Ind.).

 For more on the people, places, and events discussed in the letters, see the Guide to the Elias Riggs Monfort Letter Collection.
-Other transcriptions and page images from the Monfort collection are also available.
+Other transcriptions from the Monfort collection are also available.

 C. P. Buckingham, letter to Elias